kennethkimbrough/kennethkimbrough/README.md

 <center><b>Fun Facts</b></center>

-🎨 I enjoy [your hobbies, e.g., painting, hiking, playing guitar, etc.] when I'm not coding.
+🎨 I enjoy reading, video games, and exerecising when I'm not coding.

 📝 I occasionally write about tech and share my thoughts on my linkedin